Figch/Low-Cost-Mocap/README.md

 The backend is modified to store all calibration data and points captured for calibration.
 Therefore a simplified frontend only needs to display the camera stream and trigger the api endpoints.

 To run it, open [simpleFrontend/index.html](simpleFrontend/index.html).

+## Camera Calibration

+Camera calibrations are stored inside backend/camera-params.json.

+## Calibration Procedure

+With the backend running and the simple frontend opened start the camera stream (Button "Start Camera Stream").

+### Camera Pose

+Click on "Start Capture" under "Capture Points Control" to start tracking markers (bright spots in the images).
+Markers are highlighted with a green circle in the Camera Stream preview.
+There should be only one marker per camera image visible.

+With the capture running move one marker in the tracked spaces.
+At least two cameras need to see the marker.

+When enough data is captured, hit "Stop Capture".
+To restart capturing points, just hit "stop" and "start" again.
+With capturing stopped click on "Calculate Camera Pose".
+This will determine the relative positions of the cameras.

+### Scale

+Next, the world scaling needs to be set.
+Prepare two markers with a fixed distance of 0.15m (see backend/index.py function determine_scale, variable actual_distance).
+Click "Start Triangulation".
+One preview image now should show the epipolar lines going through the marker.
+If not, recalibrate the camera parameters.

+Again, move the markers in space.
+Stop the marker capture with "Stop triangulation".
+The marker data collected between "Start Triangulation" and "Stop Triangulation" are used to determine the world scale.
+Click on "Determine Scale".

+### Floor

+To have the XY Plane match the room floor, start capturing one marker with "Start Triangulation".
+Move this marker on the floor inside the visible area.
+Then "Stop Triangulation" and click "Acquire Floor".

+### Origin

+After the floor orientation is set, the origin needs to be specified.
+Put one marker where the origin should be placed.
+Click "Start Triangulation", wait one second until the marker has been captured, then "Stop Triangulation".
+"Set Origin" sets the last captured marker as the origin.

+## Tracking

+With the calibration done and the Camera Stream still running, start the marker capture with "Start Triangulation".
+Now all marker positions with their id are sent over osc "/marker" in the format (id,x,y,z) [int,float,float,float].

+"Start Object Location" will also enable the tracking of objects.
+An object has 3 markers in specific locations.
+This data is then also sent over osc at "/object" in the format (id,pos.x,pos.y,pos.z,vel.x,vel.y,vel.z,heading) [int,float,float,float,float,float,float,float].

 ## Running the original frontend